synthgenetix/convergence/docs/home/CONTRIBUTIONS.md

 # 🔥 Contributing to Convergence

 Convergence is a community project, built by developers for developers.
 We believe in the power of open source to bring people together and create amazing things.
+Your contributions, whether code, documentation, or ideas, help shape the future of synthetic audio generation.

-## How to Contribute
+## 🔥 How to Contribute

-### 1. Fork the Repository
+### 🔥 1.
+Fork the Repository

 ```bash
 # Fork on GitHub, then clone your fork